meilisearch/documentation/guides/advanced_guides/search_parameters.md

 ## Query (q)

+The query parameter is the **only mandatory** parameter.
+This is the string used by the search engine to find relevant documents.

 `q=<String>`

 - `<String>` (Mandatory, string)

-  The query parameter is the **only mandatory** parameter.
+  The query string.

-  It is the string used by the search engine to find relevant documents.

 ::: tip
 Although the API will send back documents even if the query is only one character long, the more precise the search query is, the faster the API responds.